Coeur d’Alene High School 2022-2023

 For this ensemble, All Black (Black Long sleeve shirts and Black Pants.
 Women may choose to wear a long sleeve black dress), BLACK SOCKS AND BLACK SHOES.

-Grades for this ensemble will be broken up into three categories;
+Grades for this ensemble will be broken up into four categories;

 9. Marching Band

-All students of this ensemble are given the option to participate as part of the Marching Band.
+All students of this ensemble are given the option to participate as part of the MARCHING BAND.
 Rehearsals will be held Tuesday and Thursday from 2:40 to 4:00 during football season and in the spring semester until the end of basketball season.
-Students will be asked to purchase white shoes (Drillmasters - $25 new/$10 used if available), and a royal blue pep-band T-shirt (provided to you for free).

 YOUTUBE LIST OF PIECES CURRENTLY IN OUR FOLDERS: